rhezab/smile/docs/configuration.md

 Some wisdom about these things is available on the [12 Factor App](https://12factor.net) site, particularly the section on [config](https://12factor.net/config).
 In this document, it is argued that environment variables are the safest way to configure sensitive information (this way they are never mentioned in files that could be accidentally committed.)
 This is, incidentally, [the approach that has been taken more recently with psiTurk](https://psiturk.readthedocs.io/en/stable/configuration-overview.html#which-go-where-consider-security-and-privacy-as-well-as-science-replicability).

 Another issue is making environment variables accessible inside the web application/Single Page App.
 To do this the build system can come in handy.
 [Vite](https://vitejs.dev) uses the [dotenv Node.js package](https://vitejs.dev/guide/env-and-mode.html) to read in `.env` files and make them accessible in your javascript.
-This is done by doing a static string replacement operation on all the files prior to building them (and it also done as a step in the development server).
+This is done by doing a static string replacement operation on all the files before building them (and is also done as a step in the development server).
 The variables become available in your code as `import.meta.env.VITE_XXXX` where `XXX` is the name of the environment variable.

 When you are relying on Github to manage deployments for you then the way to set environment variables is through ["Secrets"](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-These are variables that you define in the settings section of the repository which can then be accessed by script at run time using Github Actions.
+These are variables that you define in the settings section of the repository which can then be accessed by a script at run time using Github Actions.

 See the discussion [here](https://stackoverflow.com/questions/60176044/how-do-i-use-an-env-file-with-github-actions) for some helpful tips.